 One of the most traditional and popular methods for correcting malocclusion has been braces.
 Over the years Orthodontic treatments have improved and gone are the days when you had to wear metal fixed braces (known as train tracks) that you had to wear between 12 – 18 months.
-You can now wear clear invisible braces like Invisalign, which provides a clear alternative to braces.
+You can now wear clear invisible braces like Invisalign in Norwich, which provides a clear alternative to braces.
 They are a good option for moving your teeth gradually and gently moved into alignment and one of the best benefits of these are that no one will know that you are undergoing treatment.

 For more information on how to correct your bite, visit our Norwich Orthodontics page or call Corner House Dental on 01603 621613.